Robinho98/ip/docs/README.md

 # **User Guide**
 Duke is a chat bot that can help you manage your daily tasks.
+Duke can also save your list of tasks, and will display them the next time you start it up.

 ![Image of welcome](welcome.png)